Editing Your Account

 Personalization (Pathfora SDK) JSON config: Enter Personalization JSON config.

-URL whitelist for Orchestrate: List of strings that, if matched, will result in Experiences being evaluated in place of legacy campaign variations.
+URL allowlist for Orchestrate: List of strings that, if matched, will result in Experiences being evaluated in place of legacy campaign variations.